intro2r/intro2r/unit5/index.md

 title: Advanced Graphics and Programming
 ---

+# Advanced Graphics and Programming

+In this unit, you will learn how to add and modify basic plots, create functions and learn some programming tricks.

+Follow the links to each lecture, lab, and reading.

+Scroll down to download the SWIRL lessons.

 ## Lesson 1.
 How to add stuff to plots

 Lecture: Adding elements to plots and organising plots in space